mayureshw/bool2sat/README.md

 ### Constructing a CNF object

-You can construct a cnf object by one of the various methods:
+You can construct a cnf object by one of the following methods:

 All construction methods mandate naming the formula with a variable.
 It is caller's responsibility to keep the naming unique, otherwise the results can be unpredictable.